geoant1/UCL_renewLibraryBooks_noFines/README.md

 ```
 conda install -c conda-forge selenium
 ```
 * Chromedriver (or geckodriver) in PATH - allows the script to control a browser.
-Can be installed via normal package manager like homebrew or downloaded from https://sites.google.com/a/chromium.org/chromedriver/downloads
+Can be installed via normal package manager like homebrew or downloaded from: https://sites.google.com/a/chromium.org/chromedriver/downloads

-*Then check where it has been installed and move it to the same directory as the script
+* Then check where it has been installed and move it to the same directory as the script
 ```
 sudo mv <location of your chromedriver> <location of Renew_library.py>
 ```